bonnieking/punkin_pi/README.md

 ====================
 Scary Halloween pumpkin with lights and sound controlled by a Raspberry Pi.
 Refer to element14 blog posts for more info: http://www.element14.com/community/groups/raspberry-pi/blog/tags/pumpkin_pi

 Written by Bonnie King and Drew Fustini.
 Code and design is public domain.
+These instructions were tested on the current Raspbian 2012-Sept-18 image from http://www.raspberrypi.org/downloads.

 Install dependencies:
 ---------------------